dslarm/bioconda-contrib-notes/README.md

 ```
 Either it says not found - so you need to fix that package - or it lists dependencies that are not found and you now have a list to go after.

 Most packages we need to fix are in bioconda, but some are in conda-forge.
 If there is a recipes/{package-name} subdirectory in bioconda-recipes, then this is a bioconda recipe.
-All bioconda recipes are in the one github repository.
+All bioconda recipes are in the one [github repository](https://github.com/bioconda/bioconda-recipes/)

-If the package is not a bioconda recipes, it will be a conda-forge recipe.
-These are in individual github repositories of the conda-forge user.
+If the package is not a bioconda recipe, it will be a conda-forge recipe.
+These are in individual github repositories (feedstocks) of the conda-forge user.
 They are of the form {package-name}-feedstock.

 ### Bioconda Recipes